leolazou/obsidian-multilingual/README.md

 ## Privacy & Legal 🕵️
-The text (page titles) the user will translate using this plugin - both manually and automatically when "Auto translate" is ON - will be sent to Google / DeepL for translation.
+The text (note names) the user will translate using this plugin - both manually and automatically when "Auto translate" is ON - will be sent to Google / DeepL for translation.
 Refer to:
 - Google Cloud Translation:
 [Data Usage FAQ](https://cloud.google.com/translate/data-usage)
 & [Privacy Notice](https://cloud.google.com/terms/cloud-privacy-notice)